-Colourful knitwear brands for warming up your wardrobe
+Colourful knitwear brands for stepping into spring

 ‘We draw inspiration from counter-cultural figures, radical ideas and history,’ says Hades founder Cassie Holland of the influences behind her knitwear creations, which range from The Cure to figures in Greek mythology.
 For Hades’ latest offering, Holland looked to the work of a seminal figure of the Romantic period: William Blake.
 ‘He was a free thinker, an iconoclast and he spent his life de-crying the status quo,’ says Holland, who delved into Blake’s canon over the winter season.
 ‘Many of his ideas would appear radical now and many of his criticisms are as applicable to 2021 Britain as they were in 1795’.